splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 ## View your application in Splunk Observability Cloud

-Now that the setup is complete, let's confirm that it's sending data to Splunk Observability Cloud.
+Now that the setup is complete, let's confirm that it's sending data to **Splunk Observability Cloud**.

-Navigate to APM, then use the Environment dropdown to select your environment (i.e. tagging-workshop-name).
+Navigate to APM, then use the Environment dropdown to select your environment (i.e. `tagging-workshop-name`).

-If everything was deployed correctly, you should see creditprocessorservice and creditcheckservice displayed in the list of services:
+If everything was deployed correctly, you should see `creditprocessorservice` and `creditcheckservice` displayed in the list of services:

 ![APM Overview](../images/apm_overview.png)

 Click on Explore on the right-hand side to view the service map.
-We can see that the creditcheckservice makes calls to the creditprocessorservice, with an average response time of around 3.5 seconds:
+We can see that the `creditcheckservice` makes calls to the `creditprocessorservice`, with an average response time of around 3.5 seconds:

 ![Service Map](../images/service_map.png)